martin-rizzo/TinyAutoEncoderConverter/README.md

 ## What are Tiny AutoEncoders?

-Tiny AutoEncoders are highly optimized autoencoders that share the same latent space as Stable Diffusion and Flux VAEs.
-This characteristic provides a significant advantage in terms of speed and resource efficiency during the encoding and decoding processes.
+Tiny AutoEncoders (TAEs) are highly optimized autoencoders sharing the same latent space as Stable Diffusion and Flux VAEs.
+This allows for significantly faster and more resource-efficient image encoding and decoding.
+These remarkable models were crafted and trained by Ollin Boer Bohan to whom I extend my deepest gratitude.
+Find Ollin's original implementation and pre-trained models in the [Tiny AutoEncoder Repository](https://github.com/madebyollin/taesd).

 ## Functionality